simtopia/verbs/docs/python/source/pages/basic_sim_example.rst

   a randomly selected agent.

-The ``update`` method returns a list of calls to process as part of the next block, in this case returning a token transfer call.
+The ``update`` method returns a list of calls to process as part of the next block, in this case returning a token transfer transaction.

 .. caution::